wathmihasara/ASS_4_GRP-10/README.md

 ```
 This code is used to combine the k-mer frequency counts from both Deinococcus radiodurans and E. coli into a single data frame and calculate the ratio of their frequencies.

-# sorting the combined counts
+# Sorting the combined counts
 ```{r}
 sorted_counts <- combined_counts[order(-combined_counts$ratio), ]
 ```